 The snowy mountains were my favorite part of Salt Lake City, which came as absolutely no surprise to me.
 It was one of the things that lured me there.

-Downtown.
+DOWNTOWN.
 My visit to Salt Lake City was more broad than deep, which is often true on my first-time visits.
-It helps me know how to spend my time if I ever get to return.
-Downtown Salt Lake City was more diverse and active than I’d anticipated.
+It helps me know how to spend my time if I get to return.
+Downtown Salt Lake City was more diverse and lively than I’d anticipated.
 I’m not sure why I was surprised at the fairly evident but small number of homeless people downtown and couldn’t help but wonder where they went on those cold winter nights.
 It turns out SLC shares much in common with other cities its size.
 The UtaTrax system looked like a useful means of transport, though I mostly walked while in the downtown area, which was full of retail shopping and restaurants.
 On this trip, the “save something for next time” list remained fairly long, but I enjoyed getting my first taste of this lovely city.